 You need to sign up for the call so that I can send you reminders, and a link to listen to the recording if you miss it or want to re-listen.

-If you know someone who might be interested, share this link with them!
+If you know someone who might be interested in this mind-opening invitation, share this link with them!
 Katy is not only a super smart woman, she’s also incredibly generous, motivating, and funny.
 I know you’ll get off this call having had an a-ha moment of your own.
 And what’s better than that?